THE COMBATANTS: The knights get ready to swing their swords.

 *Prams and baby carriages are allowed in the grounds but have to be left outside the arena, at the first-aid station.

 I've put together two pages of photos and info about past festivals.
-You can find the reports from 2011 here: Kaltenberg 2011 and here: Kaltenberg 2011 photos.
+You can find these here: Kaltenberg and here: Kaltenberg photos.
 If you'd like more general information about the festival, please read on on this page!